 What happens when coronavirus relief expires?

-If and when coronavirus relief measures finally expire, federal student loan borrowers who are having trouble making their monthly payments can seek relief by enrolling in an income-driven repayment plan, or applying for deferment or forbearance.
+The coronavirus student loan relief Congress provided through the CARES Act has been extended several times.
+When coronavirus relief measures finally expire, federal student loan borrowers who are having trouble making their monthly payments can seek relief by enrolling in an income-driven repayment plan, or applying for deferment or forbearance.

 Student loan refinancing